Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 ## 4.2 Internal byte-code interpreter
 Jai can run programs in its byte-code during compilation, so only at compile-time, for example with the `#run` command.
 This is possible because the compiler contains a _byte-code interpreter_.

 When a function or program is run at compile-time, its byte-code is executed by this interpreter.
-The results (for example: calculation of values, construction of procedures) are funneled back into the source code, and then the compiler continues as normal.
+The results (for example: calculation of values, construction of procedures through metaprogramming, see ??) are funneled back into the source code, and then the compiler continues as normal.

 At runtime, a Jai executable (binary) is running machine code directly.

 ## 4.3 Front-end
 The AST and byte-code boxes in the schema above form the front-end, which is primarily written by J. Blow.
-During compilation, the time this phase takes is reported as:
+During compilation, the time this phase takes is for example reported as:
 _Front-end time: 0.078980 seconds_

 ## 4.4 Back-ends